 No. The process of green card sponsorship is almost entirely separate from the H-1B process.

 Many employers choose to sponsor their H-1B workers for permanent resident (“green card”) status, starting the process at least several years prior to the end of the sixth year, in order to obtain long-term employment authorization before the six-year limit is reached.
 Starting the permanent residence sponsorship process within 6 months or less after the first approval of H-1B status often provides significant immigration advantages to both the employer and the employee.
 Unlike certain other nonimmigrant statuses, such as F-1 students or B-1/B-2 visitors, an H-1B worker is legally permitted to have both temporary and permanent intentions at the same time (“dual intent”).
 Both the employer and H-1B employee are allowed to actively pursue permanent resident status for the H-1B worker.

 11. How much administrative work by the employer is required?

 The employer must review and sign several government forms, and maintain a public disclosure file containing basic information about the job, wages and benefits.
 It is generally most efficient for an employer to designate an administrative staff person who will become the immigration coordinator for the employer.
 Although an initial H-1B case may take three or four hours of the employer’s administrative time, subsequent H-1B’s may require about half that time.
-The employer should maintain a tracking system so any changes in job duties or location will trigger a call to the employer’s immigration law firm.
+The employer should maintain a tracking system so that any changes in job duties or location will trigger a call to the employer’s immigration law firm before the change occurs.